scottlowry/ScottLowryNet/www/content/posts/apt-cache-proxy.md

 5. Once all set up, I'm able to view stats for `apt-cacher-ng` by visiting `http://acng.lan.scottlowry.net:3142/acng-report.html` in a browser.

-6. I also created a `cron` job to warm the cache every morning at 7am:
+6. I also created a `cron` job to warm the cache every day at 7am:
 ```
 0 7 * * * /usr/bin/apt update && /usr/bin/apt upgrade -d -y
 ```